 Why Soft Water Makes a Difference in Your Home

-Hard water contains minerals such as calcium and magnesium.
-These minerals leave deposits on plumbing fixtures and inside appliances.
-Over time, this can reduce the life of boilers, washing machines, and taps.
+Hard water contains high levels of minerals such as calcium and magnesium.
+These minerals settle out of the water and form hard deposits known as limescale.
+Over time, this can significantly reduce the life of boilers, washing machines, and taps.

 How to Choose a Water Softener That Suits Your Household